cardano-foundation/developer-portal/docs/get-started/secure-workflow.md

 Therefore, the payment signing key (the private component of the [Cardano wallet address key pair](../operate-a-stake-pool/cardano-key-pairs#wallet-address-key-pairs)) **never leaves the air gap environment**.
 This is vital because:

   - A standard assumption in security is that *any* Internet connection on *any* computer creates opportunities for malicious people or programs to copy, view, or modify *anything* unencrypted on that computer.
-  - Unlike transactions with cryptocurrenty wallet software, in which the wallet's private payment keys are carefully encrypted and securely managed, the payment key (in this documentation, `payment.skey`) used for the raw transactions of development & stake pool operations is *not encrypted*.
+  - Unlike transactions with cryptocurrency wallet software, in which the wallet's private payment keys are carefully encrypted and securely managed, the payment key (in this documentation, `payment.skey`) used for the raw transactions of development & stake pool operations is *not encrypted*.
   - This means that this file stored anywhere on your Internet connected computer or server, even for an instant, creates an opportunity for the funds at that address (`payment.addr`) to be ***lost***.

 ## Prerequisites